leeknowlton/moxie-demo-frame/README.md

 npm run dev
 ```

 This will start both the Next.js development server and the frames.js debugger.
-Follow the [debugging guide](https://framesjs.org/guides/debugging) to preview and debug your Frame.

 ## Deployment to Vercel

 1. Push your code to a GitHub repository.
 2. Connect your repository to Vercel.
 3. In the Vercel deployment settings, add the following environment variables:
-   - `APP_URL`: Set this to your Vercel deployment URL (e.g., `https://your-project.vercel.app`)
    - `AIRSTACK_API_KEY`: Your Airstack API key
 4. Deploy the project.